Azure/azure-docker4azureoms/README.md

 #### Tips

-* Post Deployment, one can ssh to the manager using the id_rsa.pub as mentioned during swarm creation
+* Post Deployment, one can ssh to the manager using the id_rsa.pub as mentioned during swarm creation:
 <code>ssh docker@sshlbrip -p 50000</code>

-* Transfer the keys to the swarm manager to use it as a jumpbox to workers
+* Transfer the keys to the swarm manager to use it as a jumpbox to workers:
 <code>scp -P 50000 ~/.ssh/id_rsa ~/.ssh/id_rsa.pub docker@sshlbrip:/home/docker/.ssh</code>

-* For Deploying a stack in v3 docker-compose file
+* For Deploying a stack in v3 docker-compose file:
 <code>docker stack deploy -c --path to docker-compose.yml file-- --stackname-- </code>

-*  To update stack
+* To update stack:
 <code>docker stack up deploy -c --path to docker-compose.yml file-- --stackname--</code>

 #### Reporting bugs